How do you feel about using technology to help manage health? Take our survey here.

 Mohs surgery

-During Mohs surgery, the doctor removes the visible tumor and a thin layer of healthy skin around it.
+During Mohs surgery, the doctor removes the visible tumor and some healthy skin around it in thin layers, one at a time.
 The removed tissue is then examined under a microscope to see if any cancer cells are present.
 If cancer cells are found, the doctor removes another thin layer of skin and examines it under the microscope.
 This process is repeated until no cancer cells are found.2

 Lymph node dissection